Ever wondered how to sell to corporate clients? Follow these 4 steps for the ideal end-to-end sales process.

 The team at HeadBox has nurtured relationships with hundreds of global blue-chip companies who use HeadBox Business (our Strategy Meetings Management Provider) to manage their entire company meeting and event spend.
 In doing so, we’ve identified some key processes to follow in order to provide a good service to our clients which in turn benefits our business.

 Selling to corporates can be a long and arduous process.
 The sales pipeline is often a lot more complicated, involves a lot more people, and can take months.
-We’ve put together a guide giving you all the pro tips you need for sell to large corporate clients.
+We’ve put together a guide giving you all the pro tips you need for selling to large corporate clients.

 1. How to find and approach potential clients